Skip navigation

 About Noorderlicht

-Noorderlicht is a dynamic platform that makes visual culture accessible to everyone, using photography and lens-based media as a powerful tool for dialogue and reflection.
-With a critical and innovative approach, we challenge the boundaries of visual culture and create space for deep conversations and connections that inspire and drive change.
-In addition to the biennial Noorderlicht Festival, the platform organizes exhibitions, an educational program, and manages a publishing house and a professional print lab.
+Noorderlicht is a platform that, since 1990, has made visual culture accessible to everyone, using photography and lens-based media as tools for dialogue and reflection.
+With a critical and innovative approach, we explore the boundaries of visual culture and create space for conversations and encounters that inspire and encourage change.
+In addition to the biennial Noorderlicht Festival, Noorderlicht also organizes exhibitions, an education program, and runs its own publishing house and print lab.

 Vision